Azure/AI-benchmarking-guide/README.md

 ### 6. End-to-end Inference Workloads
 To assess how different system components (as tested by the microbenchmarks) affect overall performance, we suggetsing running some end-to-end workloads.
 The models we used for benchmarking are the current industry standards across various sizes: Mistral (7B parameters), LLAMA 3 (8B, 70B, and 405B).
 The performance of the model inferencing (throughput) is measured in tokens per second, accounting for both processing input tokens and generating output tokens.
 The workloads run in a TensorRT-LLM environment.
 Users need huggingface credentials to download all the model weigths.
 Visit huggingface.co to create an account and obtain access to the models.

-## How to run the benchmarking guide:
+## How to run the benchmarking guide

 ### Requirements
 All the requirements for the benchmarks can be intalled with a simple command: `bash install_requirements.sh`.
 This will install the Python PIP, NCCL, and Docker packages needed.